March 12, 2018

 Potting Medium

-When you recive your plants in the post, pot them up right away in a porous mix and give them a drink of Seasol to help them recover from their journey.
+When you recive your plants in the post, pot them up right away in a porous mix of your choice.
+In warm weather, give them a good drink of Seasol to help them recover from their journey.
+In cold weather, pot them up and let them settle in, only watering them when they have dried out considerably and the pot is light.

 Every hoya collector will have their own potting medium recipe!
-We love Perlite!
-A 100% natural product, perlite works behind the scenes to prevent soil mix from becoming compacted.
-As an aid to maintain adequate air or oxygen in the soil, perlite improves drainage and root respiration; two factors vital for hoya health.
+We love Coconut Coir and Perlite!
+A 100% natural product, perlite works behind the scenes to prevent potting medium from becoming compacted.
+As an aid to maintain adequate air or oxygen in the grow medium, perlite improves drainage and root respiration; two factors vital for hoya health.
+Coconut coir is a 100% natural product which provides excellent aeration and helps retain moisture without becoming water logged.
+No soil is used in the propogation / growth of our plants.

 Hoyas are highly adaptable and will thrive provided the mix is porous but still able to retain moisture.
 A basic recipe would be: 50% coarse coconut coir and 50% coarse perlite.
 Alternatively, many hoya collectors happily use Scotts Osmocote Orchid Mix.